DynamiX: Large-Scale Dynamic Social Network Simulator: Experiments

+To validate the alignment with real-world attitudes, we systematically conduct a Macro Alignment Evaluation to compare the simulated results of $DynamiX$ with other static baselines.
+As summarized in Table \ref{macro}, $DynamiX$ consistently maintains an optimal performance on all metrics across three events with different propagation patterns, underscoring its accuracy, robustness, and generalizability in cross-domain event alignment.
+In contrast, existing studies, which typically rely on fixed agent roles and static social networks, fail to accurately model attitude dynamics, further emphasizing the importance of simulating the dynamic nature of social networks.

-\textbf{Finding 1: $DynamiX$ effectively captures the evolution dynamics of public attitudes, exhibiting advantageous accuracy, stability, and adaptability across different events.} Macro alignment evaluation systematically compares simulated results with real-world public attitudes across \textit{numerical distribution} and \textit{trends shape} dimensions.
-As summarized in Table\ref{macro}, we can observe: 1) In terms of \textit{numerical distribution}, compared to ABMs\cite{DBLP:journals/advcs/DeffuantNAW00,DBLP:journals/jasss/HegselmannK02,DBLP:journals/jasss/DeffuantAWF02,DBLP:journals/cmot/JagerA05,lorenz2021individual} and LLM-based models \cite{DBLP:conf/ijcai/LiuCZG0024,DBLP:conf/naacl/ChuangGHSHYSHR24,DBLP:conf/acl/MouWH24}, $DynamiX$ achieves optimal performance in $\Delta$Bias and $\Delta$Div metrics.
-It reduces the mean values of the second best model by 0.0543 and 0.0266, thereby substantiating $DynamiX$'s advantage in marked stability and accurate reflection of public attitude evolution over long-term simulations.
-2) Regarding \textit{trends shape} alignment, $DynamiX$ exhibits substantial performance improvements in DTW and Fréchet metrics, realizing respective average decreases of 0.1920 and 0.0865 relative to the second-best model, thus affirming its effectiveness in accurately capturing temporal nonlinear characteristics inherent in attitude evolution.
-3) $DynamiX$ consistently maintains a performance advantage across three events with different propagation patterns, highlighting its generalization capability and adaptability in cross-event alignment.
+Specifically, in terms of \textit{Numerical Distribution}, $DynamiX$ achieves a reduction in the mean values of the second-best model by 0.0300 $\Delta$Bias and 0.0166 $\Delta$Div, thereby substantiating its advantage in marked stability and accurate reflection of public attitude dynamics over long-time simulations.
+Regarding \textit{Trend Shape} alignment, $DynamiX$ exhibits notable improvements in both DTW and Frechet metrics, realizing respective average decreases of 0.2322 and 0.0736 relative to the second-best model.
+This affirms its effectiveness in accurately capturing temporal, nonlinear characteristics inherent in attitude evolution.
+Moreover, the results from the Taiwan-China Victory Day Parade event maintain accurate alignment with real-world data, demonstrating its ability to infer the dynamic evolution of attitudes towards future, yet-to-occur events, due to the dataset collected after the July 2024 knowledge cutoff of \textit{GPT-4o-mini}.